Kelowna's Best Craft Breweries [Updated 2021]

 Vice & Virtue Brewing Co.

-Vice & Virtue opened its ozzie-owned doors to rave fanfare last year and has since won multiple awards for their fresh beers and fantastic restaurant open for brunch through dinner.
-Vice has a clean cut, industrial, and slightly upscale feeling going on inside and gets high praise for their virtuous charcuterie platters, pilsner, and smoked brisket sandwiches.
+Vice & Virtue opened its ozzie-owned doors to rave fanfare in 2018 and has since won multiple awards for their fresh beers and fantastic restaurant open for brunch through dinner.
+Vice has a clean cut, industrial, and slightly upscale feeling going on inside and gets high praise for their virtuous charcuterie platters, cured meats, pilsner beer, and smoked brisket sandwiches.

 Address: 1033 Richter St, Kelowna, BC V1Y 2K4

 This modern, spacious, Bavarian-themed brewery is quickly becoming one of Kelowna’s most well-known microbreweries.
 Located next to Sandhill Wines on Vaughan Ave, Rustic Reel is the largest North End beer venue with high ceilings, catching decor, and a large outdoor patio.
 Whether it’s the great food or their delicious beers, they must be doing something right as they’re getting rave reviews online after one season of business.
 It's the only place we know of in Kelowna that serves German favorites like Schnitzel and Dunkelweizen.

 Address: 760 Vaughan Ave, Kelowna, BC V1Y 7E4